 The White House Easter Egg Roll is a long honored tradition here in the United States.
 Each year, thousands of people and their kids flock to the White House lawn to participate in a variety of Easter-related events, including egg hunts and dancing on the lawn.
 Many people assume that it’s always been tradition, but it actually didn’t get started until Rutherford B. Hayes’s presidency in 1878.
 According to The Daily Beast, Haye’s opened up the White House grounds for kids who wanted to roll Easter eggs.

-Though it’s one of the oldest White House traditions, its future under Donald Trump’s reign as the presidency remains unclear.
-Over the past few days, several late night talk shows and sketch comedy shows have speculated about whether Trump’s staff was prepared to pull off the historic tradition, as news broke that the White House was “unprepared” to accommodate the event.
+Though it’s one of the oldest White House traditions, its future under Donald Trump’s reign as the president remains unclear.
+Over the past few days, several late night talk shows and sketch comedy shows have speculated over whether Trump’s staff was prepared to pull off the historic tradition, as news broke that the White House was “unprepared” to accommodate the event.

 The Week before Easter Is Called the Holy Week